codesydney/flaskbackend/README.md

 4. Fill in .env with your DB values
 5. MySQL create schema
-6. Use Flask Migrate to create the tables flask db init flask db migrate -m "init" flask db upgrad
+6. Use Flask Migrate to create the tables
+(flask db init
+flask db migrate -m "init"
+flask db upgrade)
 7. Use SQL to insert values in Role table - see sql.sql
 8. Activate your virtual environment (there is a runenv.bat file for Windows users)
 9. flask run
 10. Test out the API
 For example you can create an admin user using the api/users POST endpoint

+### Features

+1. Create, update User
+2. Create, update, delete, get Customer - 1:1 linked to User
+3. Create, update, delete, get Inventory - Not linked to any table